-Version 7 of the Handbook was published on 1 April 2013.
+Version 17 of the Handbook was published on 12 August 2016.
 For more information, please click "History" above.

 activity should be at an appropriate level and contribute to your general professional skill and knowledge, in order to count towards meeting your CPD requirements.

 The responsibility for meeting the CPD requirements falls on you, not your employer.

 For the purposes of regulation 8, the following will be deemed to be CPD activities where they are relevant and beneficial to your area of work and/or practice:

 writing on law or practice, for example law books, journals, publications for clients, client's own publications, newspapers and magazines, online or in print;